Growing Young Leaders

 I’ve talked to several parents recently who have adult children living at home, unemployed and directionless.
 A current report confirms that for the first time in modern history, the most popular living arrangement for 18-34 year old young adults is living at home with their parents.
 Frequently these are young adults who have completed a college degree but who are unable or unwilling to find employment.
 Parent reactions range from enabling to frustrated.
+What happened that these students, now young adults did not develop the characteristics necessary to develop into leaders who could not only take charge of their own world but could add something to improving the world at large?

 What went wrong?